 Why do we use reCAPTCHA on our website?

-We only want to welcome human beings on our website.
-Bots or spam software of all kinds can safely stay at home.
-That is why we do all we can to protect ourselves and offer you the best possible user-friendliness.
-For this reason, we use Google reCAPTCHA from Google so we can be pretty sure that we will remain a “bot-free” website.
-By using reCAPTCHA, data is transmitted to Google in order to determine whether you are a human. reCAPTCHA therefore serves the security of our website and consequently also your security.
-For example, without reCAPTCHA it could happen that a bot registers as many email addresses as possible in order to “spam” on forums or blogs with unwanted advertising content.
+We only want to welcome people to our site.
+Bots or spam software of various kinds can safely stay at home.
+That’s why we do everything we can to protect ourselves and provide the best possible user experience for you.
+For this reason, we use Google reCAPTCHA from the company Google.
+This way we can be pretty sure that we remain a “bot-free” website.
+By using reCAPTCHA, data is transmitted to Google to determine whether you are actually a human. reCAPTCHA therefore serves the security of our website and, by extension, your security.
+For example, without reCAPTCHA, it could happen that a bot registers as many e-mail addresses as possible during registration in order to subsequently “spam” forums or blogs with unwanted advertising content.
 With reCAPTCHA we can avoid such bot attacks.

-reCAPTCHA collects personal data from users in order to determine whether the actions on our website actually originate from people.
-The IP address and other data that Google needs for the reCAPTCHA service can therefore be sent to Google.
-IP addresses are almost always shortened beforehand within the member states of the EU or other signatory states to the Agreement on the European Economic Area before the data ends up on a server in the USA.
-The IP address will not be combined with other Google data unless you are logged into your Google account while using reCAPTCHA.
-First, the reCAPTCHA algorithm checks whether Google cookies from other Google services (YouTube, Gmail, etc.) have already been placed on your browser.
-ReCAPTCHA then sets an additional cookie in your browser and takes a snapshot of your browser window.
+reCAPTCHA collects personal data from users in order to determine whether actions on our website actually originate from people.
+Thus, the IP address and other data required by Google for the reCAPTCHA service can be sent to Google.
+IP addresses are almost always shortened beforehand within the member states of the EU or other contracting states to the Agreement on the European Economic Area before the data ends up on a server in the USA.
+The IP address is not combined with other data from Google unless you are logged in with your Google account while using reCAPTCHA.
+First, the reCAPTCHA algorithm checks if Google cookies from other Google services (YouTube.
+Gmail, etc.) are already placed on your browser.
+Then, reCAPTCHA sets an additional cookie in your browser and captures a snapshot of your browser window.

 The following list of collected browser and user data does not claim to be complete.
 Rather, they are examples of data that, to our knowledge, are processed by Google.

-It is undisputed that Google uses and analyzes this data even before you click on the tick “I am not a robot”.
-With the Invisible reCAPTCHA version, there is even no ticking, and the entire recognition process runs in the background.
-How much and which data Google stores exactly cannot be found out from Google.
+It is undisputed that Google uses and analyzes this data even before you click the “I am not a robot” checkbox.
+With the Invisible reCAPTCHA version, there is even no checkboxing and the whole recognition process runs in the background.
+Google does not tell you in detail exactly how much and which data it stores.

 The following cookies are used by reCAPTCHA: Here we refer to the reCAPTCHA demo version from Google at https://www.google.com/recaptcha/api2/demo.
 All these cookies require a unique identifier for tracking purposes.
 Here is a list of cookies that Google reCAPTCHA has set on the demo version:

-Purpose: This cookie is set by the DoubleClick company (also owned by Google) to register and report the actions of a user on the website when dealing with advertisements.
-In this way, the advertising can be measured effectively, and appropriate optimization measures can be taken.
+Purpose: This cookie is set by the DoubleClick company (also owned by Google) to register and report a user’s actions on the website in dealing with advertisements.
+In this way, advertising effectiveness can be measured and appropriate optimization measures can be taken.
 IDE is stored in browsers under the domain doubleclick.net.

-Purpose: This cookie collects statistics on website usage and incorrect conversions.
+Purpose: This cookie collects statistics about website usage and measures conversions.
 A conversion occurs, for example, when a user becomes a buyer.
-The cookie is also used to show relevant advertisements to users.
-The cookie can also be used to prevent a user from seeing the same ad more than once.
+The cookie is also used to display relevant advertisements to users.
+Furthermore, the cookie can be used to prevent a user from seeing the same ad more than once.

-Purpose: The cookie stores the status of a user’s consent to the use of various Google services.
-CONSENT is also used for security to check users, prevent fraudulent login information and protect user data from unauthorized attacks.
+Purpose: The cookie stores the status of a user’s consent to the use of various services provided by Google.
+CONSENT is also used for security purposes to verify users, prevent credential fraud and protect user data from unauthorized attacks.

-Purpose: NID is used by Google to adapt advertisements to your Google search.
-With the help of the cookie, Google “remembers” your most frequently entered search queries or your previous interaction with advertisements so you always get customized advertisements.
-The cookie contains a unique ID in order to collect personal settings of the user for advertising purposes.
+Purpose: NID is used by Google to customize ads to your Google search.
+With the help of the cookie, Google “remembers” your most entered search queries or your previous interaction with ads.
+This way you will always get customized ads.
+The cookie contains a unique ID to collect personal settings of the user for advertising purposes.

-Purpose: As soon as you have ticked the “I am not a robot” tick, this cookie will be set.
+Purpose: Once you have checked the “I am not a robot” box, this cookie will be set.
 The cookie is used by Google Analytics for personalized advertising.
-DV collects information in an anonymous form and is also used to distinguish between users.
+DV collects information in anonymous form and is further used to make user distinctions.

-Note: This list cannot claim to be complete, as experience has shown that Google changes the choice of their cookies again and again.
+Note: This list cannot claim to be exhaustive, as Google’s experience shows that it changes its choice of cookies time and again.

-By inserting reCAPTCHA, your data will be transferred to the Google server.
-Where exactly this data is stored, Google does not clearly state, even after repeated inquiries.
-Without having received a confirmation from Google, it can be assumed that data such as mouse interaction, time spent on the website or language settings on the European or American Google Servers.
+By inserting reCAPTCHA, data is transferred from you to the Google server.
+Where exactly this data is stored, Google does not make clear, even after repeated inquiries.
+Without having received confirmation from Google, it can be assumed that data such as mouse interaction, time spent on the website or language settings are stored on Google’s European or American servers.
 The IP address that your browser transmits to Google is generally not merged with other Google data from other Google services.
 However, if you are logged into your Google account while using the reCAPTCHA plug-in, the data will be merged.
-The different data protection regulations of Google apply for this.
+The deviating data protection provisions of the Google company apply to this.

 How can I delete my data or prevent data storage?

-If you do not want any data about you or your behavior to be transmitted to Google, you must completely log out of Google and delete all Google cookies before you visit our website or use the reCAPTCHA software.
-In principle, the data is automatically transmitted to Google as soon as you visit our website.
-To delete this data again, you must contact Google support at https://support.google.com/?hl=de&tid=111729276.
+If you do not want any data about you and your behavior to be transmitted to Google, you must log out of Google completely and delete all Google cookies before visiting our website or using the reCAPTCHA software.
+Basically, as soon as you access our site, the data is automatically transmitted to Google.
+To delete this data again, you need to contact Google support at https://support.google.com/?hl=de&tid=111729276.

-Please note that when you use this tool, your data can also be stored and processed outside of the EU.
+Please note that when using this tool, data from you may also be stored and processed outside the EU.
 Most third countries (including the USA) are not considered secure under current European data protection law.
-Data to insecure third countries may not simply be transferred, stored and processed there unless there are suitable guarantees (such as EU standard contractual clauses) between us and the non-European service provider.
+So data may not simply be transferred to, stored in, and processed in insecure third countries unless there are appropriate safeguards (such as EU standard contractual clauses) between us and the non-European service provider.

-Source: Created with the data protection generator from AdSimple
+Source: Created with the privacy generator from AdSimple